Museum of History in Granite

 The Museum of History in Granite is a museum in the town of Felicity, California.
 The museum exhibits monuments made from Missouri Red Granite.
 Each is 100 ft long.
 Conceived as a historic record of humanity designed to last for four millennia, the Museum of History in Granite is a collection of over 900 large granite outdoor panels.
 The museum was conceived and commissioned by Jacques-André Istel and its lead artist is Gene Britton.

-Development has been underway for several decades with most of monuments completed.
+Development has been underway for several decades with most of the monuments completed.
 However the eight monuments of the "History of Humanity" are only 31% engraved.

-Subjects include the History of California, Dedicated in 2016.
+Subjects include the History of California, dedicated in 2016.
 Smaller monuments include the Felicity Stone, a "Rosetta Stone for the future" located at the center of the History of Humanity monuments.